-Researchers discover surprising complexities in the way the brain makes mental mapsDecember 5th, 2012 in Neuroscience
+Researchers discover surprising complexities in the way the brain makes mental mapsDecember 5, 2012 in Medicine & Health / Neuroscience

 Your brain has at least four different senses of location – and perhaps as many as 10.
 And each is different, according to new research from the Kavli Institute for Systems Neuroscience, at the Norwegian University of Science and Technology.